 In Diagnostic volatile configuration, the System Firmware provides a secure channel to allow another IT product to operate a Secure Diagnostic transaction.

-Only if the customer enables it, ST can exercise the Secure Diagnostic capability through this secure channel, in a secured environment.
+Only if the customer enables it, ST can exercise the Secure Diagnostic capability through

-6.5 Audit review (FAU_SAR.1) / Sdiag
+6.5 Audit review (FAU SAR.1) / Sdiag

-337 The System Firmware allows to read the Secure Diagnostic status (permanently disabled, permanently enabled, disabled but still configurable).
+The System Firmware allows to read the Secure Diagnostic status (permanently disabled, permanently enabled, disabled but still configurable).